LowLevelLoser/ncurses_tetris/README.md

-# raylib_tetris
+# ncurses_tetris
-a simple tetris implementation in raylib
+a simple tetris implementation in ncurses

 ### Controls:
 up for spin